JerrinWiley/Lexical-and-Syntactical-Analysis/README.md

 A program that can evaluate arithmetic operators with integer numbers having any number of digits.
 The goal of this homework is to explore basic lexical and syntactic analysis.

 program call: python3  infint.py "input=[input file name];digitsPerNode=[number of digits per node]" >> [output file name]
-example: python3  infint.py "input=math1.txt;digitsPerNode3" >> solution
+example: python3  infint.py "input=tc1.txt;digitsPerNode3" >> ans1.out

 **** MY CODE IS BUILT TO HANDLE THE DIGITSPERNODE PARAMETER **** I designed this program to accept a digits per node parameter, but it will use a default value of 3 if none is provided.